namhyung/uftrace/doc/uftrace-live.md

 to work around the segfault by setting the `recover` trigger on the related function (specifically `ExitFrame::Iterate`).

-The 'time' trigger is to change time filter setting during execution of the function.
+The `time` trigger is to change time filter setting during execution of the function.
 It can be used to apply different time filter for different functions.

 The `read` trigger is to read some information at runtime.
 The result will be